 Where to Stay in Monterey

-The Stevenson Monterey – If you’re looking for something a bit more high-end, this fantastic mid-range hotel located just off of the scenic Highway 1 is an excellent choice.
-Rooms are chic, comfortable and clean with lots of options available.
+The Stevenson Monterey – This mid-range hotel has chic and comfortable rooms with lots of options available.
 Ideally located close to all of Monterey’s top attractions, there is also a great continental breakfast included each morning.
-Click here to check their availability

 Private Rental – If you’re looking for a bit more privacy or would like to have a unique place to stay in Monterey, then a private rental is an excellent option.
 There are countless properties to choose from ranging from this quaint private home or this large, beautiful house within easy reach of everything.
-You’re sure to find something that suits your travel style and budget in Monterey.
-Click here to browse the best private rentals in Monterey!

 Not quite what you’re looking for?
 Click here to browse other options in Monterey!